 The Western European Art collection includes European paintings, sculpture, and applied art from the 13th to the 20th centuries.
 It is displayed on the first and second floor of the four main buildings.
 Drawings and prints are exhibited in temporary exhibitions.

-The Jewellery and Decorative Art Collections feature western jewellery from the 4th millennium BC to the early 20th century AD.
-A highlight of the collection is jewellery from the Pontic steppes, Caucasus and Asia, in particular, Scythian and Sarmatian gold.
+The Jewellery and Decorative Art Collections feature western jewelry from the 4th millennium BC to the early 20th century AD.
+A highlight of the collection is jewelry from the Pontic steppes, Caucasus and Asia, in particular, Scythian and Sarmatian gold.

 Italian Renaissance Collection

 The Italian Renaissance Collection features artists such as Titian, Veronese, Leonardo da Vinci.
 In the eastern wing of the New Hermitage are paintings, sculpture, majolica and tapestry from Italy of the 15th–16th centuries.

 The Italian and Spanish Art Collection features Italian and Spanish canvases of the 15th -18th centuries, including Veronese, Giambattista Pittoni, Tintoretto, Velázquez, Goya, Murillo, Michelangelo, and El Greco.